Programming-Org/Programming/README.md

 ACTIVE_QUESTION_CHANNEL_ID=
 //the max amount of help threads that can be created in a day, default is 2 ASK_LIMIT=
+//Used to inform you how many members there is in the server USER_AMOUNT_CHANNEL_ID=
 ```

 ### Part 3